FlowWest/cvpiaFlow/README.md

 ```

 #### About the Models
-Output from two operational models are used to generate hydrologic inputs for the Salmon Population Model, Calite and CALSIM II.
-Both models replicate the operations of the Central Valley water system, with an emphasis on major reservoirs and diversions over a period of years.
-Calite is a simplified version of CALSIM, with fewer system nodes.

-The Callite run used for the Salmon Population Model is from the USBR Sacramento-San Joaquin Rivers Basin Study baseline run.
-Basin Studies are collaborative studies, cost-shared with non-Federal partners, to evaluate the impacts of climate change and help ensure sustainable water supplies by identifying strategies to address imbalances in water supply and demand.
-Other runs available in the Basin Study considered future operations under climate change.
-Calite would be the source of operational hydrology if climate change operations are considered by the SIT.
+Output from the CALSIM II operational model is used to generate hydrologic inputs for the CVPIA Decision Support Model (DSM).
+CALSIM II is the model used to simulate California State Water Project (SWP) / Central Valley Project (CVP) operations.
+CALSIM II was developed in the Water Resource Integrated Modeling System (WRIMS model engine or WRIMS), a generalized water resources modeling system for evaluating operational alternatives of large, complex river basins.

+The 2017 DSM uses the existing conditions simulation from the [2009 CalSim-II Draft SWP Delivery Reliability Studies 2009](http://baydeltaoffice.water.ca.gov/modeling/hydrology/CalSim/Downloads/CalSimDownloads/CalSim-IIStudies/SWPReliability2009/index.cfm).
 The CALSIM II run is a Reclamation product used to replicate current operations for comparison with proposed adjustments under an ongoing Endangered Species Act consultation with the National Marine Fisheries Service.

 A current NMFS Biological Opinion concluded that, as proposed, CVP and SWP operations were likely to jeopardize the continued existence of four federally- listed anadromous fish species:
   - Sacramento River winter-run Chinook salmon